The Imperative of Integration: Reception

-Michael O. Emerson of Rice University described Anderson's work as an impressive synthesis of political philosophy and empirical social science.
-Emerson praised its depth but noted some weaknesses, including what he thought as Anderson’s failure to clearly define key concepts such as "segregation" and "integration."
-Emerson stressed Anderson’s assertion that "integration is an imperative of justice" but criticized the book for overlooking some studies that could have enriched its analysis.
+Michael O. Emerson, of Rice University, described Anderson's work as a synthesis of political philosophy and empirical social science and praised its depth but noted some weaknesses, including what he thought as Anderson’s failure to clearly define key concepts such as "segregation" and "integration."

-American political scientist Benjamin R. Hertzberg said that Anderson persuasively argued for racial integration as a moral and democratic necessity, grounding her claims in extensive evidence about the harmful effects of segregation on equality and civic participation.
-Hertzberg lauded Anderson's critique of both conservative and multiculturalist approaches, which she accused of misinterpreting empirical evidence.
+Benjamin R. Hertzberg said that Anderson persuasively argued for racial integration as a moral and democratic necessity, grounding her claims in extensive evidence.
 However, Hertzberg critiqued Anderson’s methodological reliance on non-ideal theory, suggesting it underappreciated the role of political ideals in defining social problems.
-He pointed out that Anderson's critique of colorblindness could have benefited from deeper engagement with ideal theory, arguing that "non-ideal theory is not complete without being informed by ideal theorizing."

 In her review, Sharon Stanley highlighted Anderson’s revival of racial integration as a central goal for achieving justice and democracy.
-Stanley praised the author's combination of empirical analysis and theoretical argument, particularly her critique of segregation as the linchpin of racial inequality.
-She said the author effectively debunked conservative claims attributing inequality to cultural deficiencies within marginalized groups.
+She praised the author's combination of empirical analysis and theoretical argument.